 RSHE is part of the mission of Catholic schools to educate the whole person.
 It should be carried out as part of the holistic education which seeks to form as well as inform young people in preparation for adult life.
 (Catholic Education Service)

-From September 2020, 'Relationships Education' will become a statutory subject for all primary schools and 'Relationships and Sex Education' will become a statutory subject for all secondary schools in England.
+As of September 2020, 'Relationships Education' became a statutory subject for all primary schools and 'Relationships and Sex Education' became a statutory subject for all secondary schools in England.
 A draft statutory guidance for Governing Bodies, Head Teachers, Principals, Senior Leadership Teams and Teachers was published in February 2019 by the Department for Education.
 For Catholic schools, this new curriculum provides challenges and opportunities.
 (TenTen Resources)

-St Elizabeth's Catholic Voluntary Academy is working in partnership with Ten Ten Resources to ensure the school implements a fully compliant curriculum and RSE Policy for Relationships Education (RSE) from September 2020.
+St Elizabeth's Catholic Voluntary Academy is worked in partnership with Ten Ten Resources to ensure the school implemented a fully compliant curriculum and RSE Policy for Relationships Education (RSE) from September 2020.
 TenTen Resources are used widely across many Catholic schools in England.
 The Catholic Education Service have approved TenTen curriculum content and standard of resources to ensure schools undertake their statutory duty.